flying7eleven/HueTastic/README.md

 # HueTastic
 HueTastic is a small hobby project to operate Hue bridges / devices in your local network.
 It started mid-2016 due to the lack of apps with a reasonable good UI.
 The goal of this project is to have a good integration into the operating system and a good usability.

+## How to build
+To build the app yourself, you have to make sure that you have developer access to the [Philips Hue Developer Program][1].
+There you can download the Java/Android SDK and place the corresponding jar-files in the ```3rdparty``` folder of the source tree.
+After doing that, you can build the app using ```gradle```.

 ## Techical

 ### API